anchore/webinar-demo/docs/05-remediation.md

 Now in the tab click on Action Workbench, from here you can push out these actions to an endpoint such as GitHub issues or a custom webhook

 > You can switch between policies by clicking on the right hand side dropdown view on the policy compliance page.
-> However, please note when the non-active policy is selected, you are only previewing the artifact evaluation output produced selected policy.
+> However, please note when the non-active policy is selected, you are only previewing the artifact evaluation output produced by the selected policy.

 ### Remediation for a limited time only...